 Professional services and public practice

-A public practice firm’s accountants deal with the accounting and financial needs of a client whilst remaining independent from their staff.
-Accountancy practices vary in size, type and location.
-They offer a range of services including:
+An accountant in public practice deals with the accounting and financial needs of a client whilst remaining independent from their staff.

 - Audit and assurance